 When you’re ready to repair your credit, go through each category listed above and decide how you can take actions to improve your financial habits.
 Get started right away so that you can make the most progress before you really need it.

 How Often Is Your Credit Score Re-calculated?

 Your credit score is not an on-going number that fluctuates every day.
-In reality, a credit score is a product sold in conjunction with your credit report, so the number itself only changes when it’s requested by you or a third party (such as a lender, employer, or potential landlord).
+In reality, it’s a product sold in conjunction with your credit report, so the number itself only changes when it’s requested by you or a third party (such as a lender, employer, or potential landlord).